 Do you want to achieve your goal in 5, 10, 20 or just 2 years?
 Your time horizon is critical in deciding your asset selection.
 Generally, the faster you want to achieve a certain goal, the greater the return needs to be and hence the higher the risk.
 As a result, your time horizon is directly linked to the risk you need to take on.

-A good benchmark is the long-term average return of an S&P500 index fund, which has delivered 8% real return per year for the past 40 years.
-At this rate, your portfolio should double in value every 9 years.
+A good benchmark would be the long-term average return of the Swiss Market Index, which has delivered 5.82% Average Annual Total Return for the past 30 years.
+At this rate, your portfolio should double in value every 12 years.

 Choose the right portfolio structure